krishna426426/SDA_Lab_Resets/README.md

-This file is private and only for SDA RESET LABS
+This file is private and only for SDA RESET LABS using Python Scripts